rodrigonepomuceno/easy_dropdown/README.md

 - `listHeight`: double? - Height of the dropdown list.
 If null, uses maxHeight.
 - `maxHeight`: double? - Maximum height constraint for the dropdown list (default: 300).
 - `maxWidth`: double? - Maximum width constraint for the dropdown list (default: 350).
+- `fieldWidth`: double? - Width of the dropdown field (default: 200).
+- `fieldHeight`: double? - Height of the dropdown field (default: 40).

 ### Styling